Wyo VB Lecture Notes - Objects, Methods, & Properties

 Text is the name of a property.
 It is a property of the label named lblHello.

-In the statement above, the value of the property is being set to the phrase "Hello World" in this statement.
+The value of the Text property is being set to the phrase "Hello World" in this statement.
 Setting the label's Text property to "Hello World" is called assignment.
+The whole statement is called an assignment statement.
 The equals symbol is called the assignment operator because the phrase "Hello World" is being "assigned to" the label lblHello .
 The phrase "Hello

 World" is